YogeswaraReddy45/Arbitrary_Precision_Calculator/README.md

 } list;
 ```

-Status values used in the project include:
+Status values used in the project:

 ```c
 #define SUCCESS 0